MicrosoftLearning/mslearn-databricks/Instructions/Exercises/02-Use-Spark-in-Azure-Databricks.md

 ### Ingest data

-1. In the first cell of the notebook, enter the following code, which uses *shell* commands to download data files from GitHub into the Databricks file system (DBFS) used by your cluster.
+1. In the first cell of the notebook, enter the following code, which uses *shell* commands to download data files from GitHub into the file system used by your cluster.

     ```python
     %sh